microsoft/live-share/docs/getting-started.md

 2. **Sign-in from within your IDE/editor**

-    If you have not already, sign into Project Cascade.
-See [signing into the Project Cascade from within your IDE/editor](#signing-into-project-cascade-from-within-your-ideeditor).
+    If you have not already, sign into Visual Studio Real-Time Collaboration.
+See [signing into the Visual Studio Real-Time Collaboration from within your IDE/editor](#signing-into-project-cascade-from-within-your-ideeditor).
 Be sure to use the same sign in information you used to register.

 3. **Start a collaboration session**